The Bankrate promise

 In most cases, it is not bad to make corrections to your FAFSA.
 In fact, most allowed changes will ensure that you get a financial aid package that fits your situation best.
-Some changes are necessary, such as an incorrect Social Security number or if you become pregnant, for instance, it’s important to file a correction.
+Some changes are necessary — if you submit an incorrect Social Security number or if you become pregnant, for instance, it’s important to file a correction.
 If you are selected for FAFSA verification, you are also required to make corrections to your household status.

 However, some changes are not allowed.
 For example, f you drain your savings account after starting college, you cannot file a correction.
 Also, submitting your form again online will change the date your FAFSA is received and processed.
 This can present issues if you make changes past the FAFSA deadline for your school.

 Always check with your school’s financial aid office before resubmitting to avoid missing a deadline.